How Pig Island Got Caught Up In The Fyre Fest Controversy

 Advertisement

 Now that Pig Island has grown into a trendy attraction, certain tours "command a pretty hefty price tag."
-India explained that private excursions range from $1,500 (£1,170) to $3,500 (£2,720) for a full or half day experience for "luxury travellers."
-Those that don't necessarily consider themselves "luxury travellers" can find tours to the island at significantly lower rates.
-For example, a company called Island Routes Caribbean Adventures offers four-hour tours starting at $197.95 (£154.07).
+India explained that private excursions range from $1,500 to $3,500 for a full or half day experience for "luxury travelers."
+Those that don't necessarily consider themselves "luxury travelers" can find tours to the island at significantly lower rates.
+For example, a company called Island Routes Caribbean Adventures offers four-hour tours starting at $197.95.

-Even if you can afford the tours, there's still an additional cost to consider.
+Even if you can afford the $200 tour or even the $3,500 one, there's still an additional cost to consider.
 In early 2017, it was reported that the pigs, who used to have their island completely to themselves, had been dying off.
 At the time, Kim Aranha, president of the Bahamas Humane Society, told Tribune 42, "It could just be a horrible accident where they ate something poisonous.
 It could be malicious but I don’t really see why someone would go out of their way to hurt those lovely animals.
 I know there are a lot of silly sailors that go and feed them alcohol to try and get them drunk but that's not to mistake them with the tour operators based out of Nassau who have treated them with excellent care."

 These reports came out just about a month after Fyre Fest released its now-infamous promotional video that showed two swimsuit-clad models hanging out in the sand with an adorable black and white spotted pig.
 From Fyre Fraud, we now know that the people behind the festival did not treat those pigs with respect.
 "As soon as we get there, they're all swimming up, and someone's feeding them beer, he thinks it's funny.
 They're like pigeons, except they're pigs with mouths and teeth," Michael Swaigen said of an early trip to Pig Island.
 Of course, the filmmaker also revealed that the pigs had no problem sticking up for themselves, describing how Billy McFarland, the man behind the fraudulent festival, was bitten by one of the pigs.